Integral Ad Science Announces - GuruFocus.com

 NEW YORK, May 9, 2023

 NEW YORK, May 9, 2023 /PRNewswire/ -- Integral Ad Science Holding Corp.
-(Nasdaq: IAS), a global leader in digital media quality, today announced the commencement of a public offering of its common stock by investment funds affiliated with Vista Equity Partners (the "Selling Stockholders").
-The Selling Stockholders are offering 10,000,000 shares of IAS's common stock pursuant to a registration statement on Form S-3 (the "Registration Statement") filed with the Securities and Exchange Commission (the "SEC").
-The Selling Stockholders intend to grant the underwriters a 30-day option to purchase up to an additional 1,500,000 shares of IAS's common stock from the Selling Stockholders.
+(Nasdaq: IAS), a global leader in digital media quality, today announced the pricing of an underwritten offering of 10,000,000 shares of its common stock by investment funds affiliated with Vista Equity Partners (the "Selling Stockholders") at a price to the public of $15.00 per share.
+The offering is expected to close on May 12, 2023, subject to the satisfaction of customary closing conditions.
+The underwriters will have a 30-day option to purchase up to an additional 1,500,000 shares of IAS's common stock from the Selling Stockholders.

 Morgan Stanley & Co.
-LLC and Jefferies LLC are acting as joint book-running managers and representatives of the underwriters for the proposed offering.
+LLC and Jefferies LLC are acting as lead joint book-running managers and representatives of the underwriters for the offering.
+Barclays Capital Inc., Wells Fargo Securities, LLC and Evercore Group L.L.C. are acting as joint book-running managers for the offering.

-This press release shall not constitute an offer to sell or a solicitation of an offer to buy these securities, nor shall there be any offer or sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or jurisdiction.
+This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation, or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.

 Integral Ad Science (IAS) is a global leader in digital media quality.
 IAS makes every impression count, ensuring that ads are viewable by real people, in safe and suitable environments, activating contextual targeting, and driving supply path optimization.
 Our mission is to be the global benchmark for trust and transparency in digital media quality for the world's leading brands, publishers, and platforms.
 We do this through data-driven technologies with actionable real-time signals and insight.
 Founded in 2009, IAS works with thousands of top advertisers and premium publishers worldwide.